-The need to ensure safety for transit passengers creates a tension between the comfort some passengers derive from a law-enforcement presence and the fear that lawenforcement officers create for others.
-On-board crime fell and bus ridership climbed after Detroit installed security cameras on its entire bus fleet in 2016.
-SFMTA has updated its fare enforcement policies to remove police officers from routine fare enforcement.
-Applying a complementary approach, TriMet updated its fare penalty structure to minimize interactions with law enforcement and the court system, provide community service alternatives to expensive fines, and enroll eligible people in the agency's new lowincome fare program.
+The need to ensure safety for transit passengers creates a tension between the comfort some passengers derive from a law-enforcement presence and the fear that law-enforcement officers create for others.
+As a result, SFMTA has updated its fare enforcement policies to remove police officers from routine fare enforcement.
+Applying a complementary approach, TriMet updated its fare penalty structure to minimize interactions with law enforcement and the court system, provide community service alternatives to expensive fines, and enroll eligible people in the agency's new low-income fare program.